nautnatic/ans-safety-validation/README.md

 This disproof of a scientific statement (here: "The ANS is safe.") through a counter example is called **falsification** and is the method used in this project.

-**Black-box** safety validation means that for this validation method, the interior of the ANS doesn't have to be known to validate its safety.
+**Black-box** validation means that the validation is done without information about the internals of the ANS.
+This is useful, because information about the internal behavior is often not available and the method should work in those cases as well.

 ## Installation
 The installation process is documented [here](docs/Installation.md).

-## Arena Rosnav
+## Usage
-This project is based on *Arena Rosnav*.
-Its usage is described [here](docs/Usage.md).
+The usage is described [here](docs/Usage.md).

 ## Abbreviations
 | Syntax | Description                  |